KnapsackPro/docs.knapsackpro.com/_posts/2021-02-17-how-to-build-knapsack-pro-api-client-from-scratch-in-any-programming-language.md

 * [`@knapsack-pro/core` readme](https://github.com/KnapsackPro/knapsack-pro-core-js#knapsack-procore)
 * [`@knapsack-pro/jest` readme](https://github.com/KnapsackPro/knapsack-pro-jest#knapsack-projest)

+## Extras - Regular Mode integration

+If you would like to build the Knapsack Pro client that uses Regular Mode instead of Queue Mode you need to [replace the step with using Queue Mode](https://github.com/KnapsackPro/knapsack-pro-jest/blob/e6eca4868df9379ce17fe5df865302b11434803c/src/knapsack-pro-jest.ts#L89) and just use [Regular Mode API](/api/v1/#build_distributions_subset_post) instead.
+It's much simpler than Queue API.

+In Regular Mode, you need to send a list of existing test files on the disk to the API.
+The API returns a set of test files to run.
+Once you execute the tests you need to [create a build subset](/api/v1/#build_subsets_post) record in the API.

 ## Summary

 We covered how to build Knapsack Pro client integration from scratch based on the example of the existing JavaScript/TypeScript client built from 2 NPM packages `@knapsack-pro/core` and `@knapsack-pro/jest`.